-1. Communicate clearly.
-Nothing is more disorienting than saying goodbye to a child.
-Parents struggle to make sense of what happened.
-Using clear words to describe a disease or cause of death may help the family understand what led to their child’s death and what was (or was not) within their control.
-Clear communication also offers an opportunity to demonstrate the respect professionals have for them as parents.
+Nothing is more disorienting than saying goodbye to a loved one.
+Families may struggle to make sense of what happened.
+Using clear words to describe a disease or cause of death may help the family understand what led to their loved one’s death and what was (or was not) within their control.
+Clear communication also offers an opportunity to demonstrate the respect professionals have for families.

-2. Understand hallmark memories.
-Every interaction medical staff has with a family can become a hallmark memory that defines how they remember their last moments with their child – loving or painful.
-Choosing words and actions wisely will support long-term family coping.
+Every interaction medical staff has with a family can become a hallmark memory that defines how they remember their last moments with their loved one – loving or painful.
+Choosing words and actions wisely will support short- and long-term family coping.

-3. Listen patiently and quietly.
 Understanding cultural differences and respecting an individual’s experience can be difficult at times.
-Listening and acknowledging the tremendous pain and difficult decisions families face will help you determine what parents and families need.
+Listening and acknowledging the tremendous pain and difficult decisions families face will help you determine what families need.

-4. Allow parents to parent.
-Healthcare professionals experience painful human events daily, but for many families a child’s death may be their first or only significant medical crisis.
+Healthcare professionals experience painful human events daily, but for many families their loved one’s death may be their first or only significant medical crisis.
 Families should be allowed to govern care, even if they make decisions with which providers might not agree.
-Allowing parents to parent during a time of emotional distress is important.
-Painful memories, especially those that include a loss of agency, can produce a secondary emotional injury and limit parents’ ability to find a “new normal” after their child’s passing.
-Providers can have individual biases; if there is a conflict with parents over care, an ethics consult may be helpful.
+Allowing families to make decisions during a time of emotional distress is important and give them some sense of control.
+Painful memories, especially those that include a loss of agency, can produce a secondary emotional injury and limit a family’s ability to find to cope well in the aftermath.
+Providers may have individual biases; if there is a conflict over care, an ethics consult may be helpful.

-5. Generate legacy and memories.
 It is important to allow families to be families, and providers can play an important role in memory-making.
 Help families create keepsakes such as photos or videos.
-Providers might also suggest that families not wash all the child’s clothes at one time, as they reach the end of their lives, to help them hang onto and cherish all that they can.
+Providers might also suggest that families not wash all the loved one’s clothes at one time, as they reach the end of their lives, to help them hang onto and cherish all that they can.